Grundy (horse)

 Grundy (1972–1992) was a British Thoroughbred racehorse.
 In a racing career which lasted from July 1974 until August 1975, he ran eleven times and won eight races.
-He was the leading British two-year-old of 1974 when his wins included the Champagne Stakes and the Dewhurst Stakes.
+He was the leading British two-year-old of 1974, when his wins included the Champagne Stakes and the Dewhurst Stakes.
 In 1975 he was narrowly beaten in the 2000 Guineas but went on to win the Irish 2000 Guineas and the Epsom and Irish Derbies.
-He is best remembered however, for his win over Bustino in the King George VI and Queen Elizabeth Diamond Stakes, which has been described as Britain's "Race of the Century".
+He is best remembered for his win over Bustino in the King George VI and Queen Elizabeth Diamond Stakes, which has been described as Britain's "Race of the Century".
 He was retired to stud at the end of 1975 and had some success as a sire of winners.
-He was exported to Japan where he died in 1992.
+He was exported to Japan, where he died in 1992.

 Background

 Grundy was a chestnut horse with a white blaze and flaxen mane and tail. bred by Overbury Stud near Tewkesbury, in Gloucestershire, England.
 He was a son of Great Nephew who also sired Epsom Derby winner Shergar and the Canadian Horse Racing Hall of Fame filly, Carotene.
 His dam, Word From Lundy, was a daughter of the French runner Worden, whose wins included Italy's Premio Roma and the 1953 Washington, D.C.
 International Stakes in the United States.
 Word From Lundy won over two miles, but was from a family which was noted for its speed, having produced the leading sprinter Tower Walk.

 In 1973 the yearling was sent to the Newmarket October sales where he was bought by the bloodstock agent Keith Freeman for 11,000 guineas.
 Freeman was acting on behalf of Carlo Vittadini, an Italian banker who owned a stud farm in Italy and later Beech House Stud at Newmarket, England.

 The colt was sent into training with Peter Walwyn at Seven Barrows, Lambourn in Berkshire.
 Grundy was ridden in all his races by the Irish jockey Pat Eddery.